JoshMayerr/JoshMayerr/README.md

 - 👋 Hi, I’m @JoshMayerr
-- 👀 I’m interested in web development, machine learning, clothing and graphic desingn, and photogrpahy
+- 👀 I’m interested in web development, machine learning, and clothing/graphic/web design
 - 🌱 I’m currently learning React and how to type 100wpm
 - thx for stopping by